astralfrontier/astralfrontier.org/src/blog/flip-a-card-scene-framing/index.md

 The Facilitator and Storyteller confirm with the group as a whole when the scene feels ended, by asking if there's anything else any of the PCs or ECs want to do with the scene.

+### Genre conventions and safety tools

+Sometimes, we play to find out what's going to happen next.
+But often, we have some kind of assumption, stated or not, about what can or can't happen.

+For example, if a peaceful village is under threat of being razed by an army, or poisoned, or enslaved, a lot of gamers will feel that this threat _actually happening_ is not something they're comfortable with.
+That's perfectly okay, and should be respected.

+The way to respect it is to _change the stakes or the question_ that drive a scene.
+For example, we can go from "will the village be annihilated" to "what does it cost to save the village".
+The challenge of trying to stop the event can be plenty exciting (and dangerous).

+Similarly, if having the PCs cool their heels in a dungeon for years isn't interesting, a question like "do we escape the dungeon" can be rephrased as "how do we escape the dungeon".
+The PCs might encounter a prisoner who has a way out but needs their help to enact it, or they might trick the guards, or the cavalry might arrive, or the dungeon itself might even be damaged somehow (via earthquake or flooding), making the escape perhaps more dangerous than the stay.

 ### Building scenes from encounter cards

 It's not always clear what the PCs should have to deal with next.
 Examples of when this can happen: